dovecot/documentation/source/admin_manual/virtualised_architecture.rst

 words not all proxies should be running on same physical node, but the physical node should have different Dovecot roles assigned to it.

-Recommendation is to collect Proxy, Director and Backend to same physical machine.
+Recommendation is to collect Proxy and Backend to same physical machine.
 If the space allows (in terms of CPUs and RAM) there could be multiple times the same set per physical machine.